alibaba/GraphScope/flex/README.md

 - Various deployment modes are needed, such as an offline analytical pipeline for low latency, online services requiring high throughput, or a learning task benefiting from heterogeneous hardware.
 - An all-inclusive solution may not be the best option as it could lead to increased resource and cost requirements.

-GraphScope Flex is the next iteration of GraphScope.
-It features a modular design that reduces resource and cost requirements while providing a seamless, user-friendly experience for flexible deployment.
+GraphScope Flex is an ongoing evolution of GraphScope.
+It champions a modular design that diminishes resource and cost requirements while delivering a seamless, user-friendly interface for flexible deployment.
+Presently, GraphScope Flex is actively being developed.

 ### Architecture